NyKepler/CerCNsig/README.md

 #### 7. CNsignature comparison between BRITROC, our HGSC tumor and HGSC VS samples:

-I validate the TuCNsig which generated using Brenton's 36 CN_components on either HGSOC tumor samples (filtered away samples have zero tumor fraction, 14 tumor samples) or HGSOC Cervical samples (VS):
+I validate the TuCNsig which generated using Brenton's 36 CN_components on either HGSC tumor samples (filtered away samples have zero tumor fraction, 14 tumor samples) or HGSC Cervical samples (VS):
 ##### 1. Generate CNsig from the HGSC tumor samples.
 ##### 2. Generate CNsig from HGSC Cervical samples (VS).
 ##### 3. Reorder component and plot heatmap.